One of the most famous events in England’s history was the Great Fire of London, which began on this day 350 years ago.

 At the end of the day, the fire had begun to travel against the wind, towards the Tower – Pepys began to pack up his household.

 Panic spread as through the conflagration raged north and west during the night.
 The Duke of York summoned soldiers from the surrounding counties to help control the fire, but also to halt the looting which was taking place.

-Gracechurch Street was next to go up in flames, as did Lombard Street, the Royal Exchange, the flames continuing towards the wealthy area of Cheapside.
+Gracechurch Street was next to go up in flames, as did Lombard Street, and the Royal Exchange, with the flames continuing towards the wealthy area of Cheapside.

 A little known fact of the catastrophe of 1666 is that King Charles II was actually seen helping put the fire out.
 Charles was personally involved in the firefighting, along with his brother, James.
 Their team managed to contain the flames until late afternoon on Tuesday, when it jumped over the break at Mercers’ Hall and began to consume Cheapside.